skorch-dev/skorch/docs/user/helper.rst

 Installation
 ^^^^^^^^^^^^

-To use this functionaliy, you need some further libraries that are not part of skorch, namely fire_ and numpydoc_.
+To use this functionality, you need some further libraries that are not part of skorch, namely fire_ and numpydoc_.
 You can install them
 thusly: